Ubay, Bohol: Etymology

 One etymology derivation is that the town's name is a contraction of the term ubay-ubay, meaning "alongside".

 According to Kaufmann's Visayan-English dictionary, the Visayan word "ubay" means:

 The flow of seawater between the mainland and the island of Lapinig Grande (now Pres.
 C.P.
 Garcia town) could justify the second definition of Ubay.
 It is a situation that is permanent and the constant reference to the flow of water can make the term ubay be attached as the name of the place.

 An alternative derivation is that the term 'ubay-ubay' or 'alongside' became the byword of seafarers who used to travel close to the shorelines of Ubay to avoid the strong current of the Canigao Channel.
 There was a single path to follow reach the island trading centres.
 This trail was located alongside (ubay) the sandy beach.
 Later on the term Ubay became the original name of the community.

 History

-Historically, Ubay was part of Talibon.
-On 15 January 1844, it separated from Talibon to become an independent municipality.

-The religious aspect of the town was established much later than the civil aspect of the town.
-The decree of the Spanish Governor General creating Ubay as a town in the religious aspect is dated 22 October 1877.
-However, Royal Order No. 695 issued by the Kingdom of Spain has the date 5 October 1877.

-The town celebrates its fiesta every last Friday of January in commemoration and honor of their patron saint, Holy Child.
-Ubayanons often come home during fiesta to share the joy of reviving the beautiful old story on the origin of the place.

-Science Cityhood

-House Bill No. 5203 was filed by the 2nd district representative Congresswoman Maria Vanessa C. Aumentado last September 27, 2021 for the conversion of the municipality of Ubay into a component city to be known as the Science City of Ubay in the province of Bohol.
-The bill was referred to the Committee on Local Government in the House of representatives.
-If enacted, it will be the second Science CIty in the country next to the Science City of Muñoz.
+Spanish Period

+Historically, Ubay was part of Talibon, when the latter was established as a town in civil aspect in 1722.
+During Spanish period, a town has two aspects - religious, headed by the parish priest and civil aspect, headed by a gobernadorcillo.
+The religious aspect was then considered superior to the civil aspect, as the church held significant influence over daily life and governance during that time.